 This section contains information pertaining to Combined Cycle Cost development.

-Combined Cycle - An electric generating technology in which electricity and process steam are produced from otherwise lost waste heat exiting from one or more combustion turbines.
-The exiting heat is routed to a conventional boiler or to a heat recovery steam generator (HRSG) for use by a conventional steam turbine in the production of electricity.
-This process increases the efficiency of the electric generating facility.
+Combined Cycle - An electric generating technology in which electricity is generated by both a combustion turbine generator (the Brayton Cycle) and a steam turbine generator (the Rankine Cycle) hence the name combined cycle.
+The CT exhaust heat flows to a conventional boiler or to a heat recovery steam generator (HRSG) to produce steam for use by a steam turbine generator in the production of electricity.

-Heat recovery steam generator (HRSG) - An air-to-steam heat exchanger installed on combined-cycle generator designed to utilize the heat in the combustion turbine exhaust to power a conventional steam-turbine generator.
+Heat recovery steam generator (HRSG) - A CT exhaust has a steam-to-heat exchanger installed on combined-cycle power plants designed to utilize the heat in the combustion turbine exhaust to produce steam to drive a conventional steam turbine generator.

 5.1 Heat Rate